 There is no obligation, and if we take your case, you won’t pay us anything until we win or settle it.

 Attorney Ali Awad founded the CEO Lawyer Personal Injury Law Firm only a few short years ago and has since turned it into one of the fastest-growing law firms in the country.
-He and his team have recovered millions of dollars in compensation for injured people and their families with a 99.5 percent success rate.
+He and his team have recovered millions of dollars in compensation for injured people and their families.

 When he’s not fighting for clients in the courtroom or the boardroom, Mr. Awad posts entertaining yet educational videos about legal topics for more than a million followers on social media.
 You can work with him when you call (470) 323-8779.